-The IETF Trust may be dissolved upon the affirmative vote of not less than two-thirds of the then-serving members of the Board of Directors where such vote includes the affirmative votes of at least one IETF Trustee and the affirmative votes of each of the IESG and ISOC Trustees, provided that (i) such dissolution is otherwise approved and effected in compliance with the then current requirements of the DGCL, and (ii) upon the dissolution of the organization, remaining assets after the payment or making provisions for the payment of all of the liabilities of the IETF Trust shall be distributed to an organization to be used in furtherance of the Purpose for one or more exempt purposes within the meaning of Section 501(c)(3) of the Internal Revenue Code.
+The IETF IPMC may be dissolved upon the affirmative vote of not less than two-thirds of the then-serving members of the Board of Directors where such vote includes the affirmative votes of at least one IETF Director and the affirmative votes of each of the IESG and ISOC Directors, provided that (i) such dissolution is otherwise approved and effected in compliance with the then current requirements of the DGCL, and (ii) upon the dissolution of the organization, remaining assets after the payment or making provisions for the payment of all of the liabilities of the IETF IPMC shall be distributed to an organization to be used in furtherance of the Purpose for one or more exempt purposes within the meaning of Section 501(c)(3) of the Internal Revenue Code.
+The IANA IPR Assets shall be disposed of as directed by the Operating Communities.
 Any such assets not disposed of shall be disposed of by a court of competent jurisdiction in the county in which the principal office of the organization is then located, exclusively for such purposes or to such organization or organizations, as said Court shall determine, which are organized and operated exclusively for such purposes.

-ARTICLE XI.
+ARTICLE XII.